 Legal protections afford only limited protection for our proprietary rights.
 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our products or to obtain and use information that we regard as proprietary.
 Others might independently develop similar or competing technologies or methods or design around our patents.
 In addition, leading companies in the semiconductor industry have extensive patent portfolios and other intellectual property with respect to semiconductor technology.
 In the future, we might receive claims that we are infringing intellectual property rights of others or that our patents or other intellectual property rights are invalid.
 We have received in the past, and may receive in the future, communications from third parties inquiring about our interest in licensing certain of their intellectual property or more generally identifying intellectual property that may be of interest to us.
-For example, we received such a communication from Microelectronics and Computer Technology Corporation in October 2001, with a follow-up letter in January 2002, inquiring about our interest in acquiring a license to certain of their patents and technology, and from IBM Corporation in February 2002 inquiring about our interest in acquiring a license to the IBM patents and technology related to high density integrated probes.
-Neither the Microelectronics and Computer Technology Corporation communications nor the IBM Corporation communication alleged that we were violating protected proprietary rights or threatened to initiate litigation.
+For example, we received such a communication from Microelectronics and Computer Technology Corporation in October 2001, with a follow-up letter in January 2002, inquiring about our interest in acquiring a license to certain of their patents and technology, and from IBM Corporation in February 2002 inquiring about our interest in acquiring a license to certain of their patents and technology, and from IBM Corporation in February 2002 inquiring about our interest in acquiring a license to certain of their patents and technology, and from IBM Corporation in February 2002 inquiring about our interest in acquiring a license to the IBM Corporation communication alleged that we were violating protected proprietary rights or threatened to initiate litigation.
 We have not engaged in a dialog with either company.
-In August 2002, subsequent to our initiating correspondence with Japan Electronic Materials Corporation offered that precedent technologies exist as to one of our foreign patents that we had identified, and also referenced a U.S. patent in which it stated we might take interest.
-For the inquiries we have received to date, we do not believe we infringe any of the identified pa of others, to enforce our intellectual property rights or to protect our trade secrets.
+For the inquiries we have received to date, we do not believe we infringe any of the identified patents and technology.

+We have invested significant time and resources in our technology, and it is possible that we will be required to enforce our intellectual property rights against one or more third parties.
+Litigation may be necessary to defend against claims of infringement or invalidity, to determine the validity and scope of our proprietary rights or those of others, to enforce our intellectual property rights or to protect our trade secrets.
 Intellectual property litigation is expensive and time-consuming and could divert management's attention from running our business.
 If an infringement claim against us resulted in a ruling adverse to us, we could be required to pay substantial damages, cease the use or sale of infringing products, spend significant resources to develop non-infringing technology, discontinue the use of certain technology or obtain a license to the technology.
 We cannot predict whether a license agreement would be available, or whether the terms and conditions would be acceptable to us.
 In addition, many of our customer contracts contain provisions that require us to indemnify our customers for third party intellectual property infringement claims, which would increase the cost to us of an adverse ruling in such a claim.
 An adverse determination could also prevent us from licensing our technologies and methods to others.